TEACHER INSIGHT SURVEY 2026

 Schools Meet More Than Academic Needs

-Schools are helping students access essential resources that support their health, confidence, and ability to fully participate in their education.
 These resources help students feel supported, included, and ready to learn.
 Insights like these directly inform Kids In Need Foundation’s programmatic and partnership growth—driving expanded offerings such as hygiene and social-emotional learning kits through RISE and Second Responder support, as well as increased access to books and literacy resources in Teacher Resource Centers.
 As teachers continue identifying evolving student needs, KINF continues innovating to meet them.

 Key Student Needs Statistics